CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## Installation

-### Nextflow as modules
+### Nextflow as a module

-Nextflow is also available as a module on Puhti.
+Nextflow is available as a module on Puhti.
 One can choose the version of the nextflow depending on the requirement of your own pipeline.
 Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2 syntax.
 You can downgrade to lower versions for DSL1-compliant pipelines.